 Home / Childhood Cancer / Housing Support Program

-This program is designed and run by Kindred Foundation, in partnerships with the nesto group (nesto, CMLS, and Intellifi), Hoyes, Michalos, & Associates, Childhood Cancer Canada Foundation, and Forvis Mazars.
+This program is designed and run by Kindred Foundation, in partnership with the nesto group (nesto, CMLS, and Intellifi), Hoyes, Michalos, & Associates (Ontario), Childhood Cancer Canada Foundation, Forvis Mazars (Quebec), and Powell Associated Ltd. (Maritime Provinces).

 There are three main components to the Housing Support Program: Debt Relief Counselling, Mortgage Counselling (if applicable), and Mortgage or Rental Financial Support.